varajala/microtest/README.md

   - Open a new issue explaining the new feature
   - Wait for approval
-  - Fork and clone the repository t your local machine and code up the feature in a **new branch**
+  - Fork and clone the repository to your local machine and code up the feature in a **new branch**
   - Pull request

 The *wait for approval* step is there so that you don't end up coding up some feature that might not be included into microtest.
-This could happen if the proposed feauture is redundant, changes the existing api too radically, or simply just is not the *right thing* to be added into microtest.
+This could happen if the proposed feature is redundant, changes the existing api too radically, or simply just is not the *right thing* to be added into microtest.

 The goal is to keep this project simple and small.

-**Bug fixes, documentation improvements and other minnor tweaks are always welcome, no need for approval here.**
+**Bug fixes, documentation improvements and other minor tweaks are always welcome, no need for approval.** Just leave a pull request with the fixes done in a separate branch.